Mary Elizabeth Winstead: 2015–present

 By January 2015, Winstead had been already cast as a series regular on A&E's U.S. remake of the French drama series The Returned, with Sandrine Holt and Agnes Bruckner.
 The adapted show followed residents in a small town whose lives are disrupted when people who have been dead for many years begin reappearing.
 It premiered on March 9, 2015, for a 10-episode run, to mostly critical acclaim.
 The series was cancelled after its first season though, due to low ratings.
 Also in 2015, she also made a guest-appearance on the August 6 episode of IFC's Comedy Bang!
 Bang! ("Mary Elizabeth Winstead Wears an A-Line Skirt and Pointy Black Boots").

-Winstead next portrayed the leading role of Mary Phinney in PBS' civil rights drama Mercy Street.
+Winstead next portrayed the leading role of Mary Phinney in PBS' historical drama Mercy Street.
 The six-part series, about two volunteer nurses on opposing sides of the Civil War, premiered on-demand on January 14, 2016, and made its broadcast debut three days later, on January 17.
 It rated favorably with reviewers, who also showed praise of Winstead's performance; Variety magazine described her as the "smart, capable center around which Mercy Street pivots" and therefore noted that she was "so good that it's hard not to wish the show had pared down the sheer number of storylines it attempts to service in its six installments".
 The show was renewed for a second season, which premiered on January 22, 2017, and was cancelled after its finale aired.

 Winstead headlined the psychological thriller 10 Cloverfield Lane, appearing as Michelle, a woman held in a shelter with two men, who claim the outside world is affected by a widespread chemical attack.
 The film, directed by Dan Trachtenberg, was released on March 11, 2016, to a widely positive reception from critics who, according to website Rotten Tomatoes, agreed that the movie "makes the most of its confined setting and outstanding cast".
 Daily Express found Winstead "sympathetic" and remarked that she "creates a character who is smart and resourceful", while writer James Berardinelli called her a "good choice" to play the heroine as she is "strong yet feminine".
 10 Cloverfield Lane had the highest debut at the box office for Winstead in a leading role, with over US$24 million grossed on its opening weekend; it went on to gross US$72 million in North America and US$110.2 million worldwide.